rothgar/netdata-wiki/Custom-Dashboards.md

 6. `font-awesome.min.css`, for icons.

+When `dashboard.js` loads will scan the page for elements that define charts (see below) and immediately start refreshing them.

+### Prevent dashboard.js from starting chart refreshes

-When `dashboard.js` loads will scan the page for elements that define charts (see below).
-If your web page is not static and you plan to add charts using javascript, you can tell `dashboard.js` not to start immediately by adding this fragment before loading it:
+If your web page is not static and you plan to add charts using javascript, you can tell `dashboard.js` not to start processing charts immediately after loaded, by adding this fragment before loading it:

 ```html
 <script>var netdataDontStart = true;</script>